Cerebellum-Network/docs.cere.network/edp/bounties.md

 ## Types

-Bounties come in two forms: technical and non-technical.
+Bounties come in two forms: technical and social.

 From making transactions on the testnet to running simulations, testing, contributing to project code repositories, bounties come in many different types and sizes.